THE PATH הנתיב

-I think of Jerry’s courage in coming to church that day, even though it was a 7th-day church, where it was taught that the Jews killed our J-sus.
+I think of Jerry’s courage in coming to church that day, even though it was a 7th-day church since it was taught there that the Jews killed our J-sus.
 The atmosphere was always very anti-Semitic, but there was Jerry, Kippa, Tallis, and Tzitziot, singing hymns but using the Name Y’shua every time the name J-sus was used.
-It was enough for me to eventually leave the faith I had held since early childhood in pursuit of truth.
+I had to find out more, and after several Sabbaths of fellowship with Jerry, his wife, and friends; my heart was convicted to leave the faith I had held since early childhood in my pursuit of truth.

-The wearing of a Kippa as described by current Jewish Halacha comes down to us today from the early middle ages of the Common Era.
+The tradition of wearing a Kippa as described by current Jewish Halacha comes down to us today from the early middle ages of the Common Era.
 There has been, and still is, much debate within Judaism by certain key Rabbis as to when and why a Kippa should be worn.
-Some say during prayer only, others say all day every day, and still others, are somewhere in between.
-The argument changes only slightly between Ashkanaz, Sefardi, and Yemenite, Orthodox, Conservative, and Reform; but that is Rabbinical Judaism and they will debate these things endlessly without coming to any consensus, coming back the following day to do it all over again!
+Some say during prayer only, others say all day every day, and still, others are somewhere in between.
+The argument changes only slightly between Ashkanaz, Sefardi, Yemenite, Orthodox, Conservative, and Reform; but that is Rabbinical Judaism and they will debate these things endlessly without coming to any consensus, coming back the following day to do it all over again!

 This covering, representing His Tent of Righteousness, allows me to escape the one-dimensional reality of this world, as I am transported by His Ruach through multidimensional kingdoms up to the 7th heaven.
 It is there that I find the sea of glass where I stand among the Saints.
 In my mind’s eye, I prostrate myself before Him, The Ancient of Days, laying flat on my face, arms outstretched to the sides, palms up, as all Heaven sings a new song of thanksgiving and praise.
 I am then prepared to speak the Lashon Kadosh and read The Words of His Holy Torah.
 HalleluYAH!
 Amen.